Table of Contents

 As a researcher new to the field of rare disease research, can IRDiRC help me to identify useful resources?

 IRDiRC Recognized Resources is an indictor highlighting key resources which, if used more broadly, would accelerate the pace of translating discoveries into clinical applications.
-Tools and databases that have obtained the IRDiRC Recognized Resources label can be found on its dedicated page.
+Platforms, tools, standards, guidelines and databases that have obtained the IRDiRC Recognized Resources label can be found on its dedicated page.

 I would like to submit an application for IRDiRC Recognized Resources.
 Where can I find more information about this initiative?